Russet sparrow: Relationships with humans

 In parts of the range, the russet sparrow inhabits towns, and in most of its range, it occurs near cultivation, and is a minor pest of agriculture.
 Though it damages crops, it also feeds its nestlings largely on insect pests.
-In China, the russet sparrow has been recorded as a captive bird, kept with the Eurasian tree sparrow.
+In China, the russet sparrow has been recorded as a captive bird, kept with the tree sparrow.
 In Japan it was eaten in the 1870s and sold in the Yokohama game market.
-The russet sparrow is known well enough in the Himalayas that in most languages it has a different vernacular name from the Eurasian tree sparrow.
+The russet sparrow is known well enough in the Himalayas that in most languages it has a different vernacular name from the tree sparrow.
 Examples of these vernacular names include lal gouriya in Hindi and kang-che-go-ma in Tibetan.
 The Japanese artist Hokusai portrayed the russet sparrow, and due to this, it has appeared on postage stamps featuring Japanese art in Japan, The Gambia, and Guyana.